On day 144 of my 366-day self-care challenge, I explored thinking positively as a way to support the cognitive dimension of my health.

 Maintaining a spirit of positivity is sort of like turning lemons into lemonade.
-You can’t prevent all of life’s sour challenges, but you can make them a bit sweeter.
+You can’t prevent all of life’s sour challenges, but you can make them sweeter.

-My self-care activity for the day was thinking positively about the week ahead, envisioning the completion of high-priority tasks and leaning into best possible scenarios.
-It’s important to note that I’m fully aware that not everything will go according to plan–that’s the exciting part.
+My self-care activity for the day was to think positively about the week ahead, envisioning myself completing the high-priority tasks I’ve outlined, and leaning into best possible scenarios.

-All we can do is move forward and see what happens.
-But it sure is easier without the weight of pessimism on our shoulders.
+It’s a whole lot easier to move forward and see what happens without the weight of pessimism on our shoulders.